 The Remuneration Committee has responsibility for determination of specific remuneration packages for each of the executive directors and any applicable senior executive management of the Company, including pension rights and any compensation payments and recommending and monitoring the level and structure of remuneration for senior management, and the implementation of share option, or other performance-related schemes.
 The Remuneration Committee will meet at least once a year.

-The members of the Remuneration Committee are James Karis and Andrew Heath.
+The members of the Remuneration Committee are James Karis and Rolf Hoffmann.
 The committee is chaired by James Karis.

 The Nomination Committee is responsible for considering and making recommendations to the Board in respect of appointments to the Board, the Board committees and the chairmanship of the Board committees.
 It is also responsible for keeping the structure, size and composition of the Board under regular review, and for making recommendations to the Board with regard to any changes necessary.
 The Nomination Committee will meet as required.

-The members of the Nomination Committee are Dr Andrew Heath, Peter Llewellyn-Davies and James Karis.
-The committee is chaired by Dr Andrew Heath.
+The members of the Nomination Committee are Rolf Hoffmann, Peter Llewellyn-Davies and James Karis.
+The committee is chaired by Rolf Hoffmann.